systopia/de.systopia.civioffice/docs/integrating-with-mail-batch.md

 registration changes from status pending to confirmed, send out this email ...).
 CiviOffice-generated personalized attachments can also be attached to those automatic emails!

+**Please note:** There is no MailBatch integration for CiviCase yet, so you can only create pdfs for cases so far.